Measurement of the static Stark Shift of the $7s \ ^2S_{1/2}$ level in atomic cesium

-We fit the spectra using a Voigt profile with the offset, amplitude, center frequency, Gaussian width, and Lorentzian width being free fitting parameters.
-The ten spectra are fit to determine the center frequency and the standard error of the fitted centers is used to determine the center frequency uncertainty.
+\textit{Analysis} We fit the spectra using a Voigt profile with the offset, amplitude, center frequency, Gaussian width, and Lorentzian width being free fitting parameters.
+The ten spectra are fit to determine the center frequency, and the standard error of the fitted centers is used to determine the center frequency uncertainty.
 The amplitude of the $6s F=3 \rightarrow 7s F=3$ transition peaks were three to four times larger than those for the $6s F=4 \rightarrow 7s F=4$ transition.
 For the ten fitted spectra on the $6s F=3 \rightarrow 7s F=3$ transition, the average uncertainty in the fitted linecenter is 10 kHz, while for the smaller $6s F=4 \rightarrow 7s F=4$, it is 15 kHz.
-The typical Lorentzian width is \num{3} MHz and the typical Gaussian width is \num{1.3} MHz.
-These closely match the natural linewidth and the expected Doppler linewidth of the transition.
 The fitted linewidths do not vary with the applied electric field.
 Spectra are collected at several applied electric fields and the field direction is reversed for several scans at each field intensity.
 No effect was observed with a reversed field.
-The electric field versus center frequency is then fit with a straight line to determine the slope, the difference between the two polarizabilities $\alpha_{7s}$ and $\alpha_{6s}$.
+The electric field squared versus center frequency is then fit with a straight line to determine the slope, the difference between the two polarizabilities $\alpha_{7s}$ and $\alpha_{6s}$.
 Ten slopes for the $6s F=3 \rightarrow 7s F=3$ transition were collected and are plotted in Fig. \ref{fig:fitted_centers}.
 The weighted average of these slopes is $k_{F=3}= \:$0.72267(23)$^{stat}$(20)$^{sys} \textrm{Hz}(\textrm{V}/\textrm{cm})^{-2}$ with a reduced chi square value of 1.25.
 We compute the weighted average in each case using $\sigma^{-2}$, where $\sigma$ is the uncertainty for each measurement, as the weight.
 The average Stark shift slope is $k = (7k_{F=3} + 9 k_{F=4})/16$, where 7 and 9 are the degeneracies of the $F=3$ and $F=4$ states.
-We also combine the systematic and statistical uncertainties in quadrature and attain a final value of $k = $ 0.72246 (29) $\textrm{Hz}(\textrm{V}/\textrm{cm})^{-2}$ .
+We also combine the systematic and statistical uncertainties in quadrature and attain a final value of $k = $ 0.72246 (29) $\textrm{Hz}(\textrm{V}/\textrm{cm})^{-2}$.
+The relative uncertainty of this slope is 0.04\%.
 We present our result, along with those of several previous experimental and theoretical studies, in Table \ref{tab:my_label}. $k$ is as defined in Eq.~(\ref{eq:k}), while $\alpha_{7s}$ is the polarizability of the $7s$ state, in atomic units.
-We use here a weighted average of static polarizability of the ground state~\cite{GregoireHHTC15, AminiG03} to convert between the polarizability difference between the $6s$ and $7s$ states and the static polarizability of the $7s$ state.
+We use here a weighted average of static polarizability measurements of the ground state $\alpha_{6s} = 401.1 \: (5) \: a_0^3 = 0.09980 \: (11)$ Hz(V/cm)$^{-2}$~\cite{GregoireHHTC15, AminiG03} to convert between the polarizability difference between the $6s$ and $7s$ states and the static polarizability of the $7s$ state.
 Our value of $k$ is $\sim$0.5\% smaller than that of Ref.~\cite{BennettRW99}, with an uncertainty more than two times smaller.